Please review the following commonly asked questions, especially when you are organizing your classes and before your advising appointments:

 - What is the Commonwealth Honors College all about?
 As a current UMass Amherst student you are eligible to join the honors college if you have completed at least one full semester at UMass and earned a 3.4 or higher GPA.
 You can then choose between two study options that consist of honors coursework and/or an honors thesis.
 You can learn more about this opportunity here.

 - How can I do an internship and get credit for it?
-Check out this Career Services page.
+Check out our page and this Career Services page.
 If you want to get credit for your internship, contact your BCT advisor and set this up with them.

 - Who can help me with jobs or career questions?
 Career Services at UMass is a great resource.
-Alternatively, feel free to meet with the CNS Career Services person, Nessim Watson.
+Alternatively, feel free to check in with the CNS Career Center.
 You can make an appointment here.

 Studying Elsewhere and Abroad: